-The SalesForce Integration with Planhat is a powerful way to get your customer data into Planhat, as well as push out any customer data from Planhat into SalesForce to make sure your technology systems and divisions (sales, marketing, leadership ...) are always on the same page with up to date insights.
+Planhat's bidirectional integration with Salesforce is a powerful way to get your customer data into Planhat quickly and easily.
+In addition, you can push customer data from Planhat to Salesforce, ensuring your systems and divisions (sales, marketing, leadership, etc) are always on the same page with up to date information.

 Allowing Data to Sync with Planhat

-Before you can get started with syncing your data into Planhat, you need to make sure that you have the correct settings in Salesforce to allow the data to be synced.
+Before you can begin syncing data to Planhat, you need to make ensure you have the correct settings in Salesforce.

 Step 1: Authorize Planhat App in Salesforce

-- A new window in the browser displaying the login page of Salesforce (NOTE: If there is already an active session it will not pop up but you have to find that browser tab).
-Salesforce will ask for your permission to allow the connection with the application.
+- A new window in the browser will appear displaying the login page to Salesforce (NOTE: If you already have an active session it will not pop up but you have to find that browser tab).
+Salesforce will ask for your permission to allow the connection with Planhat.
 Click Allow.

 Step 2: Configure Sync Details

-At this point, the Salesforce integration is active, but still not sending or receiving any information.
-Next, configure what you would like to keep in sync and other details here within Planhat.
+At this point, the Salesforce integration is active, but still not sending or receiving any data.
+If you refresh your browser, you will see integrations options.

 - Both Directions = both platforms will receive information from one another